Art in Symmetry: Mathematical Models that Dictate Radiolarian Structures

 Strauraxonic and monoaxonic symmetries are similar, as both involve only a singular axis of symmetry.
 The major difference between the two is their poles.
 A pole refers to the end of an axis, where it intersects the surface of the Radiolaria.
 The poles of the axes in stauraxonic symmetry are identical and thus are demonstrated by skeletons which have morphologically identical ends of their axes.
 This symmetry is what distinguishes the class Stauraxonaria from all other Radiolaria.
 In monoaxonic symmetry, the poles of the single axis are not identical and thus the line that separates the two identical halves is not always well defined.
 As such, monoaxonic Radiolaria are often elongated conical shapes which can be seen in the Pylomariata, Mesozoic–Cenozoic Nassellaria, and Phaeodaria orders.

-Fig 4.
+Fig. 4.
 Possible symmetries and sub symmetry classifications demonstrated by radiolarian skeletons. (a)Spherically symmetry. (b) Regular polyaxonic, a subset of spherical. (c-f) stauraxonic. (c) discoidal. (d) ellipsoidal. (e) spindle-shaped. (f) n-rayed. (g,h) radial. (g) dumbbell-shaped. (i, j) monoaxonic. (i) subconical. (j) tripod. (k) bilateral, varying shape (Afanasieva, M., & Amon, E., 2014).

-Bilateral Symmetry
+Bilateral symmetry

 Bilateral symmetry can be observed when we can divide the Radiolaria’s skeleton down one central axis and end up with two mirror-image halves.
 This type of symmetry is less common than radial in Radiolaria, however it can be seen in Figure 3.
 The difference between radial and bilateral symmetry is that bilateral symmetry only involves a single plane of symmetry, called the sagittal plane.

-Fig 3.
+Fig. 3.
 A bilaterally symmetric species of Radiolaria, called Amphilonche elongata (Anderson, O. R., 2012).

-Evolutionary Importance
+Evolutionary importance

 Different symmetries provide different solutions to problems faced in the daily life of Radiolaria.
-With such symmetry, they can respond to their environment and capture prey from all directions, without the need of a central nervous system.
+With such symmetry, they can respond to their and capture prey from all directions, without the need of a central nervous system.

 The horizontal propagation of Radiolaria using their pseudopodia is not very fast or efficient, as such this marine protist relies heavily on riding ocean currents to get around.
 Having these bilaterally symmetric shaped skeletons allows them to optimize their transportation to overcome ineffective locomotion.
 When an organism is developing, it follows a set of instructions from its genetic code.
 Higher symmetry means these instructions are much more concise and thus require less energy to read and carry out.
 Energy conservation is the driving force behind much of nature’s design solutions, including this one (Afanasieva, M., & Amon, E., 2014).

 Classical geometry cannot always be directly applied to biology since nature is very complex.
 However, even asymmetry can be described using a combination of symmetries and explored using various models.
 By applying principles from graph theory, geometry, and computational imaging, scientists have been able to explore the fascinating world of Radiolaria beyond what is visible to the naked eye.
-For instance, in a study conducted by Jungck et al. (2019), they examined different radiolarian tests using X-ray CT scans, focussing on the polygonal distributions, and found spherical patterns of convex polygons (Fig. 5).
+For instance, in a study conducted by Jungck et al. (2019), they examined different radiolarian tests using X-ray CT scans, focussing on the polygonal distributions, and found spherical of convex polygons (Fig. 5).
 Then, to analyze the geometric patterns on the radiolarian tests, the images were processed using Ka-me software.
 This analysis involved generating histograms to show the frequency of differently sided polygons and coloring the polygons within the convex hull of the radiolarian test for better visualization.
 A significant observation across the different tests was the predominance of hexagonal faces, with a modal number of six.
 This suggests a widespread presence of hexagons in the tessellation.
-However, to incorporate curvature and achieve sphericity in the structure, a combination of hexagons and pentagons is necessary.
+However, to incorporate and achieve sphericity in the structure, a combination of hexagons and pentagons is necessary.
 Indeed, pentagons were observed as the second most common shape (Fig. 6,7).
 This mixture of hexagons and pentagons, creating trigonal junctions (three vertices), is indicative of Voronoi tessellations adapted for spherical surfaces (Jungck et al., 2019).

-Fig. 5 (a) Detailed micro-focus X-ray CT scan of a radiolarian. (b) Ka-me analysis highlights the predominance of hexagonal shapes in the radiolarian’s structure.
+Fig. 5. (a) Detailed micro-focus X-ray CT scan of a radiolarian. (b) Ka-me analysis highlights the predominance of hexagonal shapes in the radiolarian’s structure.
 Structure takes on spherical patterns of convex polygons (highlighted in the different colours) (Jungck et al., 2019).

-Fig.6 Mathematical analysis of the radiolarian Acrospheara test.
+Fig. 6.
+Mathematical analysis of the radiolarian Acrospheara test.
 The test consists mostly of hexagons, but there is also a presence of 4-, 5-, 7-, 8-, and 9-sided convex polygons (Jungck et al., 2019).

-Fig.7 A micro-focus X-ray CT scan of a Pantanellium radiolarian.
+Fig. 7.
+A micro-focus X-ray CT scan of a Pantanellium radiolarian.
 This Schlegel diagram of the radiolarian test shows the topology of the 27 faces, which includes12 pentagons and 15 hexagons (Jungck et al., 2019).

-Voronoi Tessellations
+Voronoi tessellations

 Voronoi tessellations are a way of dividing a space into several regions based on distances to a specified set of points, known as Voronoi sites (Voronoi, 1908).
 Each point in a given region is closer to its corresponding Voronoi site than to any other site.
 For instance, imagine a plane in which several points (Voronoi sites) are scattered.
 The Voronoi tessellation separates the plane into regions around each point.
 For any given point in a region, it is closer to the Voronoi site of that region than to any other site.
 Each region formed in this way is called a Voronoi cell.
 The boundaries of these cells are equidistant from the neighboring sites and often form polygonal shape (Bellelli, 2023).
 An example of a Voronoi diagram can be seen below (Fig. 8):

-Fig. 8 Example of a Voronoi diagram (Bellelli, 2023).
+Fig. 8.
+Example of a Voronoi diagram (Bellelli, 2023).

 In the context of Radiolaria, Jungck et al. (2019) suggests that the generation of spherical radiolarian tests is likely a result of short-range local interactions, since Voronoi tessellations are typically formed through nearest neighbor interactions (Fig. 9).
 Had it been long-range interactions, the result of the distribution of polygonal faces would be different.

-Fig. 9 Ka-me analysis on Haeckel’s Cyrtidosphaera reticulata.
+Fig. 9.
+Ka-me analysis on Haeckel’s Cyrtidosphaera reticulata.
 Using two spatial statistical tests: the Clark-Evans Neighborhood test and the Variance to Mean Ratio test.
 These tests suggest that the distribution of these polygons aligns more with a random than a uniform distribution, challenging the traditional understanding of Voronoi tessellation’s role in fitting these shapes.
 Although the Voronoi tessellation doesn’t perfectly fit, particularly for 8-sided polygons, it offers a heuristic approximation for understanding the distribution of convex polygons on the surface of the radiolarian test (Jungck et al., 2019).

-Euler’s Theorem
+Euler’s theorem

 Furthermore, the findings from Jungck et al.’s (2019) study aligns with Euler’s theorem in graph theory, which states that for any convex polyhedron, the number of vertices, faces, and edges (E) must satisfy the equation the following equation: